This article discusses how to get the Philippines Investor Resident Visa (SIRV), its eligibility requirements

 The good news is that you don’t have to start a business, nor do you need a boatload of cash to earn residence here, unlike in many of the other places that offer residence by investment programs.

-For example, while Hong Kong’s resident visa program offers among the most flexible options for parking your investment, their requirement is a steep US$1.3 million and has gone up once already.
+For example, while Hong Kong’s resident visa program offers among the most flexible options for parking your investment, their required qualification is a steep US$1.3 million and has gone up once already.